About Coconino County

 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

-According to yesterday's article in the Arizona Daily Sun, construction on the new Search and Rescue facility began back in 2004, when the pavement was first poured.
+According to yesterday's article in the Arizona Daily Sun, construction on the new search and rescue facility began back in 2004, when the pavement was first poured.
 But that construction stalled soon afterward when financing dried up, and the actual structure wasn't completed until 2008.
-At that time, our team was able to move the equipment from its long-standing location on the east side of town at the County yard, making our response to call-outs more convenient.
+At that time, our team was able to move the equipment from its long-standing location on the east side of town at the county yard to the new west-side facility, making our response to call-outs more convenient for most of us.

-On Saturday, SAR members were on hand to answer questions about our equipment--including a new Humvee from the Arizona National Guard--and our training program.
-Lunch was followed by comments from Sheriff Bill Pribil, members of the Board of Supervisors, State Representative Paul Gosar, and our team Captain, Andrew Moore, and then a ribbon-cutting ceremony.
+On Saturday, SAR members were on hand to answer questions about our equipment, including a new Humvee from the Arizona National Guard, and our training program.
+Lunch was followed by comments from Sheriff Bill Pribil, members of the Board of Supervisors, and our team captain, Andrew Moore, and then a ribbon-cutting ceremony.

 The new sign